thecodepenguin/thecodepenguin.github.io/_posts/2017-09-29-social-networks.md

-navigate and a small price to pay to finally be able to have a world-wide /agora/ where everyone could come and discuss their ideas and truly speak their minds without shame or fear of repercussion because of the invisible and all-powerful mantle of anonimity.
+navigate and a small price to pay to finally be able to have a world-wide /agora/ where everyone could come and discuss their ideas and truly speak their minds without shame or fear of repercussion because of the invisible and all-powerful mantle of anonymity.

 The most important advice you could give a new internet user was: "Do not use your real name as a username".
 It was unthinkable to use your real name to identify yourself in an online community.
-Anonimity was strictly enforced if not encouraged.
+Anonymity was strictly enforced if not encouraged.

 This is why I find it extremely odd how everyone is now happy to use their real